opendatacube/datacube-charts/stable/datacube-index/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Indexing multiple folders at once

+### Future improvements
+Ideally this level of parallelism could be encoded into the values of a helm chart and the helm chart could spawn many jobs instead of the this method which spawns a number of helm releases all with a single job.

+### dea-public-data
 Using a small bash command and YAML config file can be used so that multiple index jobs can be created at once.
 For example to index WOFLs create a YAML configuration replacing the `database` section with the appropriate database information and the `annotations` section with the appropriate AWS IAM role (generally the same role used for a datacube WMS / WCS):
 ```YAML
 image: